kra-mo/cartridges/README.md

 ## Contributing

 ### Code
-Fork the repository, make your cahnges, then create a pull request.
+Fork the repository, make your changes, then create a pull request.

 ### Translations
 Currently, translations can be added manually with the following steps: